0Amruth0/Ei-Study/README.md

 'R' for turning right
 3. Obstacle detection.
 If an obstacle is detected in the path, the Rover does not move.
 4. For the Rover to send a status report containing its current position and facing direction.
+The program follows the Object Oriented Programming paradigm.